 “We didn’t know what to expect… but then they handed our daughter this incredible house packet.
 She wore the shirt the next day with pride.”

-That’s not marketing.
-That’s memory-making.
+That’s not merch.

 Rapid-Fire Tips for Maximum Impact